 Should I use a personal account or branded account?

 Use a branded account for transparency—Reddit users appreciate knowing who they're talking to.
 A branded account builds trust when you're helpful and allows you to build consistent community presence.
 Personal accounts may feel more natural but can seem deceptive if your business affiliation is hidden.
+Make sure you're familiar with the Reddit for business login process to manage your branded presence properly.

 How do I recover from getting downvoted heavily?